iburzynski/jambhala/README.md

   ...
   ```

-**IMPORTANT:** you must stage any new contract files you create to git before they are visible to Nix for compilation.
+**🚨 IMPORTANT:** you must stage any new contract files you create to git before they are visible to Nix for compilation.
 Use the `Source Control` option in the left sidebar of VS Code or stage changes from the command line with `git add`.

 You're now ready to write your contract, which should contain a ***Validator*** value (by convention in the samples this is called `validator`).
 See the contracts in `src/Contracts/Samples` for example validators.